How To Find The Right Therapist in Denver (and Online)

-Choosing a therapist is a big decision.
+Choosing a Denver therapist or an online therapist is a big decision.
 Getting the support of the right therapist, at the right time, can mean the difference between continuing to spin your wheels… or moving forward into the life you want.
-There are so many great therapists out there — how do you choose the one that’s right for you?
+There are so many great Denver therapists and online therapists out there all claiming to be “the best therapist” — but how do you choose the one that’s right for you?

-A simple Google search will overwhelm you with options; all with smiling faces and assurances that you’ll get the help you’re looking for.
-How to you even start to sort through the profiles, the alphabet soup of credentials, and find the ideal person to be your confidant, your mentor, and your guide towards happiness?
+A simple Google search of “Denver therapists” or “online therapists” or (heaven help you) “therapists near me” will quickly overwhelm you with options; so many therapists, all with smiling faces and assurances that you'll get the help you're looking for.
+How do you even start to sort through the profiles, the alphabet soup of credentials, and find the ideal person to be your confidant, your mentor, and your guide towards happiness?

 1) The Right Therapist Needs To Have The Right Training